 “It was very much a V-shaped recovery in a pandemic that is barely mentioned in the history books but is recorded in the data,” Savage said.
 “The coronavirus is not the global financial crisis.
 Remember, that arose in a situation of considerably more private leverage than we have today, and the protracted recovery required a fair amount of time for that leverage to work through the system.
 This is a very different situation.”

 However, there is a risk for a much longer U-shaped recovery, especially if the economic impacts of extended shutdowns and high unemployment linger.
 A worse scenario would be a W-shaped recovery.
-That’s where the economy makes a rapid initial rebound as businesses start to come back online, but then plummets again if a second wave
+That’s where the economy makes a rapid initial rebound as businesses start to come back online, but then plummets again if a second wave of coronavirus hits.

 “The biggest risk factor out there is called a double dip,” Levy said in reference to a possible W-shaped recovery.
 “It means we get the all-clear notice from the authorities, and then they have to reshut the gates again soon after when the infection is clearly not under control.
 That would be a disastrous scenario.”